nuxt/nuxt/docs/3.api/6.configuration/nuxt-config.md

 # Nuxt Configuration Reference

-Discover all the options you can use in your [nuxt.config.ts](/docs/guide/directory-structure/nuxt.config) file.
+Discover all the options in your [nuxt.config.ts](/docs/guide/directory-structure/nuxt.config) file.

 ::alert
 This file is auto-generated from the [source code](https://github.com/nuxt/nuxt/tree/main/packages/schema/src/config).